d8rt8v/FastAPI-userbot/README.md

 Set up credentials:
 - Create a .env file in the root directory.
-- Fill in your Telegram API ID, API Hash, Telegram phone number and Bearer Token token.
+- Fill in your Telegram API ID, API Hash, Telegram phone number and Bearer Token for OpenAPI.

 ### Run the application: